-Winterizing a pressure washer doesn’t involve too many steps, and nothing is complicated or expensive, or time-consuming here.
+Winterizing a pressure washer doesn’t involve too many steps, and nothing is complicated, expensive, or time-consuming here.

-Bear with me as I’m going to elaborately describe the steps on how to winterize a pressure washer.
+Bear with me as I will elaborately describe the steps to winterize a pressure washer.

 Why should you consider winterizing the pressure washer?

 No matter if you are using a gas pressure washer or an electric pressure washer, storing it properly for winter will certainly save it from invalidating the warranty.